-3 foreigners kidnapped after ambush in Burkina Faso
+Two Spanish citizens dead after attack in east Burkina Faso

-OUAGADOUGOU, Burkina Faso (AP) - Three foreigners and one soldier are missing in Burkina Faso after being attacked by gunmen during an anti-poaching patrol, the government said on Tuesday.
+OUAGADOUGOU, Burkina Faso (AP) - Two Spanish citizens have been killed in an ambush in eastern Burkina Faso, the Spanish government said on Tuesday.

+The Spanish journalists and an Irish citizen went missing during an attack by gunmen Monday near a national park, said Arancha González Laya, Spain’s foreign affairs minister in a press conference.

+The two Spaniards are from northern Spain and were working on a documentary on how Burkina Faso’s authorities were tackling poaching and on the communities of people living in the park.
+At the time of the attack, they were traveling with an anti-poaching patrol with about 40 people, she said.

+The Irish government said it was “aware of the reports and is liaising closely with international partners regarding the situation on the ground.”

+An audio message heard by The Associated Press that purports to be from jihadist group known as JNIM that is linked to al-Qaida praised the attack claimed responsibility for the attack.
+“We killed three white people.
+We also got two vehicles with guns, and 12 motorcycles,” said the recording.

-A special military wildlife unit was ambushed Monday morning while traveling with the foreigners, 15 kilometers (9 miles) from their base at the eastern town of Natiaboni, Yendifimba Jean-Claude Louari, the mayor of Fada N’gourma, the main town in the east, told The Associated Press.
-A large operation is underway to find them, he said.
+Burkina Faso‘s special military wildlife unit was ambushed Monday morning while traveling with the foreigners, 15 kilometers (9 miles) from their base at the eastern town of Natiaboni, Yendifimba Jean-Claude Louari, the mayor of Fada N’gourma, the main town in the east, told AP.

-Two of the foreigners were Spanish and one was Irish, according to security and government officials with close knowledge of the situation.
-They insisted on anonymity because they were not authorized to speak to the press.
-Two military trucks and 12 motorcycles and guns were also stolen during the attack, they said.
+“This attack is of significant importance because it shows (the jihadists) capacity to mount a strategic and deadly attack against a significant convoy heavily protected by Burkinabe security forces and rangers,” said Flore Berger a researcher in the Sahel, the vast area south of the Sahara Desert that stretches across West Africa.

 Two soldiers wounded in the attack and evacuated to a military hospital in the capital, Ouagadougou, told AP they were attacked by jihadists who outnumbered their 15-person patrol.
 One soldier was shot in the leg and the other in his arm, causing it to be amputated.
 They insisted on anonymity because they were not authorized to speak to the press.
 When the jihadists attacked, the soldiers tried to form a protective shield around the foreigners, but once the shooting stopped they realized they had disappeared, he said.